michaelalex94536/GRCProjects/README.md

 ## GNU Radio Companion (GRC) projects

-#### Developed and tested using GNU Radio Companion 3.10.1.1 on a Linux system using Ubuntu 22.04.2 LTS.
+#### All projects listed here were developed and tested using GNU Radio Companion 3.10.1.1 on a Linux system using Ubuntu 22.04.2 LTS.
 Some of the projects require the use of an RTL-SDR dongle (or equivalent) for capturing signals from the air, or a transmitter like a HackRF or ADALM-Pluto for signal transmission.
 Each project folder contains a *.grc file, it's corresponding *.py file, a *.pdf file that shows the project flowgraph and a README.md file.
 Some folders might contain several related projects, or supporting files for the project.

 #### Each project description below gives more details about what the project requires, as well as a brief explanation of what's going on.
 See the README.md files in each folder for further details.

 #### We note the projects that don't require hardware are rather "naive" in the sense that issues that must be accounted for in real hardware systems: things like clock and timing recovery, phase and frequency misalignment, noise, signal amplitude variations, etc. are completely avoided.
 These topics will be addressed in projects that use SDR hardware.

+#
+#### Brief introduction
+GNU Radio Companion uses a graphical user interface, very similar to Simulink or Labview, that allows the user to implement a variety of signal processing algorithms.
+The user creates a "flow graph" by dragging-and-dropping blocks, and then connecting them with wires in order to execute the desired algorithm.
+Running the flow graph creates a Python script that actually implements the algorithm.

 #
 #### References